Ichoran/teensy-stimulus/README.md

 Teensy Stimulus has a simple serial protocol for communications.

 A fixed-length command starts with the symbol `~`.
 The following byte or bytes determine how long the command is (content-dependent).
-There are no variable-length commands.
+There is only a single variable-length command, which starts with `^` and ends with `$`.

 Returned values start with the symbol `~` if they are fixed-length.
 A variable-length return value is also possible; this will start with `^` and end with `$`.